 Effective July 1, 2012, the State Legislature doubled the BRF Fee to an average of $15 per quarter for each home served by a wastewater treatment plant.
 This quarterly fee is based on the days in the billing cycle.
 Commercial account fees are calculated based on “equivalent dwelling units,” or EDU’s.
 For more information, please contact the MDE.

-WSSC offers the Bay Restoration Fee Financial Hardship Exemption Program approved by MDE.
+WSSC offers the Bay Restoration Fund Financial Hardship Exemption Program approved by MDE.
 To qualify for the exemption, customers must be certified by the Office of Home Energy Programs or meet at least 2 of these 4 criteria:

-To request a Bay Restoration Fee Exemption, please complete and mail this Exemption Application with your supporting documentation to:
+To request a Bay Restoration Fund Fee Exemption, please complete and mail this Exemption Application with your supporting documentation to:

 WSSC Customer Relations Group

 Additionally, you may fax the information to 301-206-7013 or email to email@example.com.

 Questions regarding the exemption program should be directed to WSSC Customer Service between 7:30 a.m. and 7:00 p.m. by calling 301-206-4001 or by sending an email to firstname.lastname@example.org.

 The Bay Restoration Fund was passed on May 26, 2004, in part, because of the Chesapeake Bay’s steady decline in water quality due to over-enrichment of nutrients (mainly phosphorus and nitrogen).
 The runoff from wastewater treatment plants is one of the top three major contributors of nutrients entering the Bay.
 The Bill (SB 320) was created so that wastewater treatment plant users can finance the upgrade of Maryland’s wastewater treatment plants with enhanced nutrient removal technology.